EvaMaeRey/ggplot2-extension-cookbook/README.md

 ggplot2 extension.

-Since I’ve attended the talk ‘Extending your ability to extend ggplot2’ in Jan 2020, I’ve been interested in extension.
+Since I’ve attended the talk ‘Extending your ability to extend ggplot2’ in Jan 2020, I’ve been interested in extension..

 For me, it took a while to get up and running with the existing materials.